vulcainjs/vulcainjs.github.io/docs/articles/users.md

-# Creating a user service
+# Create a user service

 **Vulcain** uses [scopes](../reference/security) to manage authorizations but this is only valid if you authentify users.